Belarus city toursMinsk city tour, Minsk guided walk and Minsk city tour at night

 Tour duration: 3.0 hours, around 50 km round way.

-Summer offer: -$20 if booked with another tour on the same day!
+April-May offer: -$30 off the price if booked with another tour on the same day!

 Note: the price quoted for the present Minsk tour is for reference purposes and is confirmed upon request.
 It covers transportation by car (the standard option for 1-3 pax is Volkswagen Touareg), an English-speaking guide-driver, travel services and taxes.
 The tour is available round the week and round the clock.

 Well, yes you can!
 To apply for a Belarus tourist visa you must supply an insurance policy that stipulates it covers Belarus.
 Your global insurance does so but...

 Applying at their local Belarus Consulate, the citizens of migration-secure states (e.g. the USA, Canada, Japan and others) can obtain a short-term...